Evergreen VC: the long-term impact

-Is the VC as it has evolved suited to financing impact and sustainable projects?
+Is VC as it has evolved suitable to fund impact and sustainable-driven projects?
 Could evergeen models (with no predefined exit horizon) become more widespread?
 At Asterion, we take these questions very seriously...
-We tell you what we think in this article.
+We'll tell you what we think in this article.

 A week ago, Roland Berger and Station F published a joint study on the evolution of venture capital companies in the face of the climate challenge.